Jordan Henderson: Senior

-On 11 November 2010, Henderson was omitted from England's U21 squad for their friendly with Germany, instead receiving his first call up to the senior England squad on 17 November 2010 for their friendly against France.
+On 11 November 2010, Henderson was omitted from England's U21 squad for their friendly with Germany, instead receiving his first call up to the senior England squad on 17 November for their friendly against France.
 He made his debut in the match, playing from the start in central midfield alongside Steven Gerrard.

 Initially named as a standby player, Henderson was called up to the England Euro 2012 squad to replace the injured Frank Lampard.
 He featured in England's first match of the tournament against France, coming on as a substitute in the 78th minute for Scott Parker, and again featured as a substitute, coming on during extra-time, in England's quarter-final penalty shoot-out defeat to Italy.

 Henderson was selected in Roy Hodgson's 23-man squad to travel to Brazil for the 2014 FIFA World Cup.
 He started in England's opening two World Cup group matches, 2–1 defeats to Italy in Manaus, and Uruguay in São Paulo.

-Henderson was also selected in the England Euro 2016 squad by Roy Hodgson.
+Henderson was also selected in the England Euro 2016 squad by Hodgson.
 He only played one match, playing the full 90 minutes in the final group match against Slovakia which ended 0–0 as England finished second in their group.

-He was named in the 23-man England national team squad for the 2018 FIFA World Cup.
-In England's Round of 16 match against Colombia, Henderson was the only Three Lions player to miss a spot-kick as the match went to penalties.
+He was named in the England squad for the 2018 World Cup in Russia.
+In England's round of 16 match against Colombia, Henderson was the only Three Lions player to miss a spot-kick as the match went to penalties.
 England still won though, 4–3, and made it to the semi-finals.
 The following year, after helping his nation finish third at the inaugural UEFA Nations League and qualify for UEFA Euro 2020, Henderson was named England Player of the Year, in the process becoming the first player to win the award at both U21 and senior level.

 Henderson's first international goal came on 3 July 2021 in the Euro 2020 quarter-final game against Ukraine.
 Entering as a substitute, he scored England's last goal with a header of the 4–0 win.
-In the UEFA Euro 2020 Final, Henderson was a 74th minute substitute before being replaced himself by Marcus Rashford at the end of extra time as England finished as runners-up.
+In the UEFA Euro 2020 final, Henderson was a 74th minute substitute before being replaced himself by Marcus Rashford at the end of extra time as England finished as runners-up.

-Henderson was named in the English 26-man squad for the 2022 FIFA World Cup.
-He scored his first ever World Cup goal after a link-up play with Jude Bellingham in the Round of 16 against Senegal.
+Henderson was named in England's 26-man squad for the 2022 World Cup in Qatar.
+He scored his first World Cup goal after a link-up play with Jude Bellingham in the round of 16 against Senegal.

+He was left out of the preliminary England squad for the Euro 2024 tournament; having not featured since November 2023, Henderson was recalled to the squad in March 2025 for fixtures against Albania and Latvia.